f0nzie/rODE/README.md

 The goal of `rODE` is to explore R and its `S4` classes and its differences with Java and Python classes while exploring physics simulations by solving ordinary differential equations (`ODE`).

-`rODE` has been inspired on the extraordinary physics library for computer simulations OpenSourcePhyisics.
+`rODE` has been inspired on the extraordinary physics library for computer simulations **OpenSourcePhyisics**.
 Take a look at <http://opensourcephysics.org>.

 The ODE solvers implemented in R so far: